-MISSION GUIDES PLANNING, DECISION-MAKING, AND RESOURCE ALLOCATION
+MISSION GUIDES PLANNING, DECISION-MAKING, AND RESOURCE ALLOCATION the college's mission (I.A.3-3).

-LPC's mission guides institutional planning, decision-making, and resource allocation.
-The LPC planning process begins with the college's Educational Master Plan (EMP), a long-term strategic plan updated every five years that articulates the institution's goals and strategies for advancing the college's mission (I.A.3-3).
 LPC ensures that the mission guides this stage of the planning process by reviewing the mission, vision, and values prior to writing the EMP.
-Founded upon the mission, the EMP then ties the mission to specific goals and strategies that inform decisionmaking and institutional planning.
+Founded upon the mission, the EMP then ties the mission to specific goals and strategies that inform decision-making and institutional planning.
 The Institutional Planning and Effectiveness Committee (IPEC) annually assesses the college's performance in meeting the goals and activating the strategies outlined in the EMP and the college mission overall.
 IPEC's assessment is an integrated, data-driven process that includes analysis of program review division summaries and is used to develop the college's annual planning priorities (I.A.3-4, I.A.3-5, I.A.3-6, I.A.3-7, 1.A.3-8, I.A.3-9).
 The college president reviews IPEC's recommended planning priorities and finalizes the institution's planning priorities for the next academic year in May (I.A.3-10).
 To help communicate the importance of the planning priorities, all committee agenda and minutes templates list the planning priorities for any given year so as to keep the priorities - and by extension the college mission upon which they are based - in the forefront of each committee's work across the college (I.A.3-11).